ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 npm i -D sveltekit-superforms@alpha
 ```

-Then you need to install your validation library of choice and their eventual dependencies:
+Then, with the same command, you need to install your validation library of choice and their eventual dependencies:

 | Library  | Install these libraries
 | -------- | --------------------------------------------------------- |